gjgd/gjgd-proof-of-work/README.md

 # GJGD proof of work

-A simple python script to generate a proof of work with my Github's username.
+A simple python script to generate a proof of work for my Github's username.

 ## Usage